 Keeping our teeth healthy over the Christmas period is easier said than done – all those sugary treats, large dinners and red wine take their toll on our pearly whites!
 Try these tips to keep your gnashers in top form:

-Over Christmas, our teeth are in full defence mode from the all-out assault from our Xmas treats!
-Nearly a quarter of adults in the UK don’t brush their teeth twice daily.
-However, regular brushing stops the bacterial build-up of plaque – something we should be taking time to do over Christmas.
-Studies have shown that even missing one brushing session can start the process of forming cavities.
-Make sure you brush twice a day for two minutes to keep your teeth plaque free.
+Over a quarter of adults in the UK don’t brush their teeth twice daily.
+However, regular brushing stops the bacterial build-up of plaque – something we should be taking extra time to do over Christmas.
+Studies have shown that even missing one brushing session can help cavities to form, so be sure you brush twice a day to keep your smile looking healthy.

 When it comes to brushing, quality is just as important as quantity – you need to make sure you’re using the right tools for the job.
 Those chocolate treats, candy canes and mince pies won’t clear up by themselves!

 According to tests done by the Oral Health Foundation, electric toothbrushes can clean up to 25% more plaque from your teeth than a manual one.
 So, If you’re currently using a manual toothbrush, it may be time to upgrade to an electric one – christmas present, anyone?